pedroelbanquero/functional_information_conjecture/README.md

 - Entropy is not a valid mesure to define how encodeable is the information.

 - Any information can be represented as a function of :
-  - time
+  - times
-  - 3 timspaces who contains the geometric / airthmetic information of the observable data
+  - 3 time/space , past, present and future

 ## Usage